 Relatively little is known of the seals’ population status, life history, diet, seasonal movements, diving behavior, or harvest rates.
 We do know that ice seals are highly dependent on suitable sea ice condition and distribution for resting and nurturing their pups.

 Concern about loss of sea ice habitat in the current warming climate has been the basis for petitions to NOAA Fisheries for listing all four species as threatened or endangered under the Endangered Species Act.
-You can check their current status here.

 We conduct several regular surveys and field projects on these species in Alaskan waters to gather information to be used to manage these seal populations.